LT-boy/odin-recipes/README.md

 # odin-recipes

-This is the "Recipies" project that will expand my HTML knowledge
+This is the "Recipes" project that will expand my HTML knowledge